Peter was one of the first people I got to

 teacher, this passionate commitment to his own historical interests and

-views gave him a contagious enthusiasm, attracting and stimulating some of
+views gave him a contagious enthusiasm, attracting and stimulating some

-our brightest and most enterprising students, including refugees from other
+our brightest and most enterprising students, including refugees from

 faculties.
 On occasion, his dedication to his own views perhaps went over